 INSTITUTE FOR CIVIC EDUCATION

-L. L. SMITH, Director of the Institute for Civic Education and Assistant Dean of the Evening and Adult Education Division, Assistant Professor (August, 1956) B.A., Columbia University; M.A., Columbia University, Teachers College, 1947.
+L. L. SMITH, Director of the Institute for Civic Education and Assistant Professor

+(August, 1956) B.A., Columbia University; M.A., Columbia University, Teachers College, 1947.
+ALAN J. HARMATA, Assistant to the Director of the Institute for Civic Education